-Jamestown Canyon Virus is transmitted to people by infected mosquitos.
+Jamestown virus was first isolated from mosquitoes near Jamestown, Colorado in 1961.
+It is closely related to La Crosse virus.
+Jamestown virus is transmitted to people by infected mosquitos.
 Mosquitos become infected when they feed on infected deer.
 The virus is found throughout much of the United States, but Minnesota and Wisconsin have reported more than half of the cases.
 Most infections occur between April and September.

 The time from mosquito bite to development of symptoms ranges from a few days to 2 weeks.
-Initial symptoms can include fever, fatigue, and headache.
-Jamestown Canyon Virus can cause encephalitis.
+Initial symptoms can include fever, fatigue, myalgia, and headache.
+People who are immunocompromised are more likely to develop severe disease.
+Jamestown Canyon Virus can cause meningoencephalitis with symptoms of stiff neck, confusion, loss of coordination, and seizures.
 Approximately half of infected people are hospitalized but deaths are rare.
 Approximately 17 neuroinvasive cases are reported each year.

 References